-The revised and implemented Custody & Court Operations Manual (CCOM) 8000 Inmates with Disabilities policy states, "All inmates, including inmates with disabilities, will have meaningful access to the grievance process and to grievance forms Grievance forms will be readily available to inmates, either in the housing units or provided by staff promptly upon request."
-During the monitoring tour, the Expert confirmed that all housing units had grievances available, and the grievances were accessible to disabled incarcerated persons.
-Additionally, custody staff interviewed stated that they provide grievances to the disabled incarcerated persons.
-The incarcerated persons interviewed confirmed staff provides grievances upon request, and grievances are available in the housing units.
+The Expert previously noted that the revised and implemented Custody & Court Operations Manual (CCOM) 8000 Inmates with Disabilities policy states, "All inmates, including inmates with disabilities, will have meaningful access to the grievance process and to grievance forms.
+Grievance forms will be readily available to inmates, either in the housing units or provided by staff promptly upon request."